-- You can have dinner with an Occupy Wall Street organizer one night and a finance "Master of the Universe" the next and enjoy their company equally.
+You can have dinner with a staunch Bernie Sanders supporter one night and a finance "Master of the Universe" the next and enjoy their company equally.

-- When you drive by the Frick Museum on your way down Fifth Avenue, you can say "Isn't this a Frickin' awesome town?"
+When you drive by the Frick Museum on your way down Fifth Avenue, you can say "Isn't this a Frickin' awesome town?"
 That never gets old.
 (Okay, maybe a little bit.
 But still.)

 Lincoln Center is so astonishingly beautiful on the outside that you feel like you've already been to the theater before you step inside (and you save on the cost of admission!).

 We bitch, whine, and moan about it, but Midtown at Christmas makes even the most hardened Scrooge believe in Santa Claus.

 NY1's Pat Kiernan tells you everything you need to know in one minute.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.